 This feature cooperates with Intel I/O AT (Acceleration Technology) to accelerate the performance of TOE devices.
 (Note: A TOE device is a specialized, dedicated processor that is installed on an add-on card or a network card to handle some or all packet processing of this add-on card.
-For this motherboard, the TOE device is built inside the ESB 2 South Bridge chip.)
+For the X7DB8-X/E, the TOE device is built inside the ESB 2 South Bridge chip.)
 The options are Enabled and Disabled.